 “A breath of fresh air in a bottle, uncomplicated and inviting.”

 Launched in 1955 by Massimo Vidal, it comprised a mix of 12 essential oils gathered mainly from the forest.
-Nowadays, it is made by several companies, so I can no longer vouch for its authenticity.
+Today, Pino Sylvestre is produced by several companies, so I can no longer vouch for its authenticity.
 But I do recognize its distinctive, pinecone-shaped bottle, a vial that still evokes memories of a life more adventurous than my own.

 Pino Sylvestre ad/mavive.com